naveenkumar-14/Placement_Management_System/README.md

 # Placement_Management_System

-The **Placement Management System** is a web application built with Spring Boot for the backend and plain HTML/CSS/JavaScript for the frontend.
-It provides CRUD operations for managing admin users.
-The application includes login functionality, a CRUD operations page, and is designed to be user-friendly and responsive.
+The **Placement Management System** is a web application built with Spring Boot for the backend and plain HTML/CSS/JavaScript for the frontend, developed as part of the **TNS India Foundation** **Java Full Stack** training.
+It provides CRUD operations for managing admin users, includes login functionality, and a CRUD operations page, all designed to be user-friendly and responsive.
 ## Features

 - **Login Page**: Allows admins to log in using their credentials.